-I want to write, and create, and build, and nourish.
+I want to write, create, build, and nourish.
 I want to do something extra.
 That’s perhaps just me.
 But I don’t think so.

 I See A Lot Of This Boredom In People In Thailand

-One of the awesome things about moving to Thailand was that I saw first hand what happens when people don’t have to work for a living.
-Thailand is cheap, and that means that a lot of people spend their time being bored, and doing really nothing useful.
+One of the awesome things about moving to Thailand was that I saw firsthand what happens when people don’t have to work for a living.
+Thailand is cheap, and that means that a lot of people spend their time being bored, and doing nothing useful.
 They go from party to party, smoking up, drinking, and generally, feeling like they are wasting their lives away.

 It isn’t me saying this, but this is based on conversations I have had with people.